BrightFocus Terms and Conditions of Grant Awards Template last updated March 2019

 BrightFocus, in some circumstances, accepts electronic or other facsimile copies of written letters.
 However, it does so only with the understanding that the original document remains in the possession of the sender of the correspondence and that the original document will be made available upon request by BrightFocus.

-Research data and notebooks shall be maintained by the Principal Investigator or Grantee Institution in perpetuity; except, that, retention of documents and electronic information relating to research, development, and legal protection of a Subject Property (as defined in the Intellectual Property Contract) is governed by the Intellectual Property Contract. .
+Retention of records pertaining to Subject Property (as defined in the Intellectual Property Contract) is governed by the Intellectual Property Contract.

 The decision of the arbitrator will be binding and conclusive on the parties, and each party will comply with such decision in good faith.
 Each party hereby submits itself to the jurisdiction of the courts of the State of Maryland, but only for entry of judgment with respect to the decision of the arbitrator hereunder, including injunctive relief if appropriate to render effective the arbitrator’s decision.
 Notwithstanding the foregoing, judgment on the award by the arbitrator may be entered in any state or federal court located in the State of Maryland or any court having jurisdiction.
 If judicial enforcement or review of the arbitrator’s decision is sought, the prevailing party will be entitled to its costs and reasonable attorneys’ fees in addition to any amount of recovery ordered by the court.